⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Pricing:

-Free with Elite membership at $12.99/month or $69.99/year for advanced features.
+Free with ads.
+Elite membership is $69.99/year for Adaptive Plan, advanced features, and ad removal.

 Pros